Precipitation Downscaling with Spatiotemporal Video Diffusion: Additional Samples

 \section{Additional Samples}

-In addition to illustrating precipitation downscaling in the Sierras and Central California, we present our model's output for another unique region—the Himalayas.
-Figure \ref{fig:comparison-him} mirrors Figure \ref{fig:comparison}, displaying outputs from different models.
-Additionally, Figure \ref{fig:himtimeave} compares the annual precipitation time average for the Himalayas.
+In addition to re-illustrating precipitation downscaling in the Sierras and Central California from \cref{fig:comparison} in \cref{fig:comparison-cal-full}), we present our model's output for another unique region—the Himalayas. \cref{fig:comparison-him} mirrors \cref{fig:comparison-cal-full}, displaying outputs from different models.
+Note that for the same regional topography, \cref{fig:topo} (left) compares the annual precipitation time average.